 When you are done, simply click “Disconnect” on the top right hand corner to disconnect your wallet from Serum DEX.

-Trading on Serum
+How to trade on Serum

 Once you have connected your Sollet to Serum you can start trading.
 The interface is basically the same as most other cryptocurrency exchanges, however, to buy or sell a cryptocurrency, you will also need to “approve” the transaction on the Sollet pop-up window.
 You will then see your order in the Orderbook and in the Open Orders section.